junkbyte/flash-console/doc/readme.txt

 ==Short description==
 Console is an as3 logger, debugger which runs inside the flash app.
-Features include: priorities, channels, FPS display, memory/garbage collection monitor, remote logging, non-repeative tracing, ruler tool, display mapping, and many more!
+Features include: priorities, channels, FPS display, memory/garbage collection monitor, graphing, remote logging, non-repeative tracing, ruler tool, display mapping, and many more!

 == Change Log ==

+===2.0===
+  * MAJOR revamp to interface and code structure.
+  * Features such as fpsMonitor and MemoryMonitor are now independent panels.
+  * Graphing feature added.
+  * Minor C. accessor name changes, such as fpsMode is now changed to fpsMonitor
+  * Console logs will no longer render HTML, it will appear as plain text.

 ===1.15===
   * `C.inspect(...)` or commandline: `/inspect` should now also print 'variables' of the object.